 Timetables outside the IT Labs tell you when there isn’t any teaching taking place and if they are available for you to use.
 You can check PC Availability on the plasmas as you come into the Library or on the Leeds Beckett App to find out where there are free PCs.

-You can contact us if other students aren’t respecting the study environment – if you’re at Sheila Silver Library please quote the number of the study space so we know where to find you.
+You can contact us if other students aren’t respecting the study environment – please quote the number of the study space so we know where to find you.
+If you are working in the silent study areas and people are talking you can text us on 0113 320 7594 and we’ll get someone to investigate.

 But please help your fellow students too: